NSLS-II/docs/source/overview.rst

 metadatastore
 ++++++++++++++

-metadatastore is a Python package that interface with MongoDB to store experiment metadata and some data.
+metadatastore is a Python package that interfaces with MongoDB to store experiment metadata and some data.

 filestore